 The efficacy of exercise in treating cancer related fatigue

 Evidence now shows that exercise is a highly effective treatment for Cancer Related Fatigue (CRF).
-As a result, Exercise & Sports Science Australia (ESSA) is promoting the proactive prescription of exercise to cancer patients.
+As a result, Exercise & Sports Science Australia (ESSA) promotes the proactive prescription of exercise to cancer patients.

 What is cancer related fatigue?

-Cancer Related Fatigue (CRF) is a serious problem that adversely affects cancer patients in a variety of ways.
+Cancer Related Fatigue (CRF) is a serious problem that adversely affects cancer patients in various ways.
 It can create obstacles to treatment adherence, and it has a demonstrably negative effect on patient outcomes.

 Cancer Related Fatigue is the feeling of tiredness and lack of energy that is a side effect of cancer and cancer treatment.
 This fatigue tends to be chronic in character, sometimes not being dispelled by rest.

-People suffering from Cancer Related Fatigue sometimes don’t get back their normal levels of energy until up to a year after cancer treatment ends.
+People suffering from Cancer Related Fatigue sometimes don’t get back their normal energy levels until up to a year after cancer treatment ends.
 It can take longer than this for some individuals.

 CRF has several different adverse effects.
 Some of these include: